NishanChakma/CityPulse/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

-# FYI
+# Note

-⚠️ Note: Biometric login is supported only on real devices.
-On emulators or simulators, biometric features and local storage persistence may not function correctly.
+⚠️ Biometric login is supported only on real devices.
+On emulators or simulators, biometric features and local storage persistence functions may not work properly.
 To fully test authentication and data persistence, please use a physical device.

-> Without Biometric login use "main" branch
+> Without Biometric login use [main](https://github.com/NishanChakma/CityPulse/tree/main) branch
-> With Biometric login use "biometric-login" branch
+> With Biometric login use [biometric-login]() branch

 # Getting Started